HunorMarton/svg-tutorial/src/content/svg/cubic-bezier.md

 ---
 title: "Day 12: How to Draw Cubic Bézier Curves with SVG"
 component: Gift
+description: In this example we draw a Gift with SVG and learn how to draw cubic bézier curves.
 image: cubic-bezier
 previous:
   title: Quadratic Bézier